 Fund Financial Statements: The fund financial statements provide information about the District's funds, including fiduciary funds and blended component units.
-The underlying accounting system of the District is organized and operated on the basis of separate funds, each of which is considered to be a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues and expenditures or expenses, as appropriate.
-Governmental resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
+The underlying accounting system of the District is organized and operated based on separate funds, each of which is considered to be a separate accounting entity.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues and expenditure or expenses, as appropriate.
+Governmental resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and how spending activities are controlled.
 Separate statements for each fund category - governmental and proprietary are presented.
 The emphasis of fund financial statements is on major individual governmental and enterprise funds, each of which is displayed in a separate column.
 All remaining governmental and enterprise funds are aggregated and reported as non-major funds.